sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

     parent: observe-process
 ---

+Follow this guide to create a pipeline that sends data from a Sensu check to Sumo Logic for long-term log and metrics storage.
-Sensu [checks][2] are commands the Sensu agent executes that generate observability data in a status or metric [event][19].
+Sensu [checks][2] are commands the Sensu agent executes that generate observability data in a status or metric [event][16].
-Sensu [pipelines][20] define the event filters and actions the Sensu backend executes on the events.
+Sensu [pipelines][14] define the event filters and actions the Sensu backend executes on the events.
-Follow this guide to create a pipeline that sends data from Sensu events to Sumo Logic for long-term log and metrics storage.

-This guide will help you send data to Sumo Logic by configuring a pipeline and adding it to a check named `TODO`.
+This guide uses a check named `check_cpu` as an example.
-If you don't already have this check in place, follow **TODO** to add it.
+If you don't already have this check in place, follow [Monitor server resources][2] to add it.

 Before you start, make sure you have a running Sensu instance with a backend, agent, and sensuctl.
-If you do not have an existing Sensu installation, follow the RHEL/CentOS [install instructions][4] to install and configure the Sensu backend, the Sensu agent, and sensuctl.
+If you do not have an existing Sensu installation, follow the Ubuntu/Debian or RHEL/CentOS [installation instructions][4] to install and configure the Sensu backend, the Sensu agent, and sensuctl.

 ## Update entity subscriptions

-**TODO** Explain subscriptions
+Sensu checks have a [subscriptions][11] attribute, where you specify strings to indicate which subscribers will execute the checks.
+For Sensu to execute a check, at least one of your entities must include a subscription that matches a subscription in the check definition.
+In this example, the `check_cpu` check definition includes the `system` subscription, so you'll need to make sure that you have an entity that is also subscribed to `system`.

-First, select an entity whose data you want to send to Sumo Logic.
+First, select the entity whose data you want to send to Sumo Logic.
 To list all of your entities in the current namespace, run:

 {{< code shell >}}